icub-tech-iit/matlab-tools/event-downsampler/README.md

 - The threshold for the events detected in the window above, which triggers down-sampling (default = 5).

 The output of the handler is threefold:
-- The boolean `DOWNSAMPLE` that is `1` when the handler is downsampling the input events.
+- The boolean `DOWNSAMPLE`: equal to `1` when the handler is downsampling the input events.
-- The boolean `TRIGGER` that tells when to print the message.
+- The boolean `TRIGGER`: it tells when to print the message.
-- The integer `CNT_OUT` that accounts for the number of events that occurred since the last print (this info can be used to populate the message).
+- The integer `CNT_OUT`: it accounts for the number of events that occurred since the last print (this info can be used to populate the message).

 Here's below a typical outcome: